 In the early postwar period, serious disagreements emerged between the Yugoslav and Soviet communist parties over a number of issues: the establishment of a stable peace in Europe, the possibilities for supporting the communist side in the Greek Civil War, and the economic mechanisms of building socialism in Eastern Europe.
-Whichever side was right or wrong in the initial disagreements, the Soviet leadership responded to Yugoslavia’s assertion of independencef in a heavy-handed way that this served to inspire distrust of the USSR.
+Whichever side was right or wrong in the initial disagreements, the Soviet leadership responded to Yugoslavia’s assertion of independence in a heavy-handed way that this served to inspire distrust of the USSR.

 The Soviets, in March 1948, began taking strong sanctions against Yugoslavia.
 On March 18 all Soviet military advisers were withdrawn, and on March 19 all economic advisers.
 An embargo was placed on trade with Yugoslavia by the Soviet Union and all the other socialist countries.
 This threatened the collapse of the Yugoslav economy, which was heavily dependent on trade with the East European countries because of the West’s hostility to recent Yugoslav nationalisations and the friendly relations since 1945 among the East European countries.
 The Yugoslav Communist Party was expelled from the world communist movement and its leaders compared to fascists.
 Leading communists were put on trial throughout Eastern Europe and charged with treason for being Titoists.
 The Soviets also tried to overthrow Tito’s leadership inside his own country by supporting alternative leadership within the Yugoslav Party.
-Although never carried out, the Soviets also made threats of military intervention against Yugoslavia.
-(Szymanski, Is the Red Flag Flying?)
+Although never carried out, the Soviets also made threats of military intervention against Yugoslavia.15

 Yugoslavia was by no means an insignificant country, and Tito and the Yugoslav Communist Party had earned enormous respect around the world for their heroic defence against Nazi occupation.
 Tito had been known to many European communists and anti-fascists before World War II, when he managed the Paris centre recruiting anti-fascist volunteers to fight in the Spanish Civil War.
 The Yugoslavs’ sudden expulsion from the Information Bureau of the Communist and Workers’ Parties (which had been established in 1947 in order to coordinate actions between communist parties, and which ironically had its headquarters in Belgrade) and the severe measures taken against it shocked many people in the west European parties.